Frequently Asked Questions

 Why does the Force of Nature solution only last 2 weeks?

 Just like bubbles in a carbonated drink, hypochlorous acid starts to dissipate over time.
-To be sure Force of Nature is at its optimal power, you should use it within 2 weeks.
-The bottle is 12 oz, vs a typical cleaner which is around 26-32 oz.
-Because you can use it for all your cleaning, disinfecting & deodorizing needs (replacing disinfectants, deodorizers, surface, bathroom & glass cleaners), you’ll find you use it up quickly.
-The light ring around the bottom of the Electrolyzer is color coded to let you know when it’s time to make a new batch.
+To be absolutely sure Force of Nature is at its optimal disinfecting power, you should use it within 2 weeks.
+The bottle is 12 oz, vs a typical cleaner which is around 26-32 oz, and given it replaces disinfectants, sanitizers, multi-purpose cleaners, glass cleaners & deodorizers, a bottle can be easily used up well within 14 days.

 Where can I get the Quick Start Guide included in the Starter Kit?